Cannabinoids?

 Are there any side effects of using CBD?

 CBD is generally well-tolerated, but some users may experience mild side effects.
-Consult a healthcare professional if you have concerns.
+Please consult a healthcare professional if you have concerns.